Adeesha12/SOLID/README.md

  </summary>

-to have inheretance there should be a relationship within base class and child classes<br>
+to have inheritance there should be a relationship within base class and child classes<br>
 ex:-<br>
-animal is base class to dog,cat and fish these child classes<br> vehical is base class to car,van and boat child classes
+animal is base class to dog,cat and fish these child classes<br> vehicle is base class to car,van and boat child classes

 ```python
 class Animal:                     #// this is the base class / super class